jbisits/jbisits.github.io/_pages/about.md

 I was lucky to have great supervisors ([Associate Professor Jan Zika](https://sites.google.com/view/janzika/home) and [Dr Geoff Stanley](https://geoffstanley.github.io/)) for my honours project one of whom even took me on to do a PhD!

 Currenlty I am in the second year of my PhD and continuing to work as a freelance double bassist.
+In my spare time I play and watch lots of tennis, read and spend time with my family.